-16.0 ENVIRONMENTAL HEALTH
+17.0 ENVIRONMENTAL HEALTH

-- 16.1 Noise emitted from the activity must not cause an environmental nuisance. - 16.2 Operations on the site must have no significant impact on the amenity of adjoining premises or the surrounding area due to the emission of light, noise or dust. - 16.3 When requested by Council, noise monitoring must be undertaken and recorded within three (3) months, to investigate any genuine complaint of nuisance caused by noise.
-The monitoring data, an analysis of the data and a report, including noise mitigation measures, must be provided to Council within fourteen (14) days of the completion of the investigation.
+- 17.1 Any lighting devices associated with the development, such as sensory lighting, must be positioned on the development site and shielded so as not to cause glare or other nuisance to nearby residents and motorists.
+Night lighting must be designed, constructed and operated in accordance with Australian Standard AS4282 "Control of the obtrusive effects of outdoor lighting". - 17.2 Noise emitted from the activity must not cause an environmental nuisance. - 17.3 Operations on the site must have no significant impact on the amenity of adjoining premises or the surrounding area due to the emission of light, noise or dust. - 17.4 When requested by Council, noise monitoring must be undertaken and recorded within three (3) months, to investigate any genuine complaint of nuisance caused by noise.
+The monitoring data, an analysis of the data and a report, including noise mitigation measures, must be provided Council within fourteen (14) days of the completion of the investigation.
 Council may require any noise mitigation measures identified in the assessment to be implemented within appropriate timeframes.
-Noise measurements must be compared with the acoustic quality objectives specified in the most recent edition of the Environmental Protection (Noise) Policy 2019. - 16.4 Air-conditioner units must be located so as not to cause a noise nuisance and maintained in proper working order at all times.
-Installation is to be as per manufacturer's instructions to ensure the efficiency of the equipment.
+Noise measurements must be compared with the acoustic quality objectives specified in the most recent edition of the Environmental Protection (Noise) Policy.
+Airconditioning units must be located so as not to cause a noise nuisance and maintained in appropriate working order at all times.
+Installation is to be as per manufacturer's directions to ensure the efficiency of the equipment.